Dr. Jeff Barnett, Chiropractor

 Dr. Morneau is originally from Corner Brook, Newfoundland, where he grew up as an active member of his community through his involvement with the Canadian Cadet Organization as both a cadet in his younger years and later as an officer in the Canadian Forces.
 Dr. Morneau enjoys staying active by participating in a wide variety of sports including hockey, curling, snowboarding, biking and rugby where he most recently finished competing in the Midwest Premiership for his alma mater Palmer College.

-Amber McNicol, Registered Massage Therapist
+Rory Switzer, Registered Massage Therapist

 Danielle Ayearst, Registered Massage Therapist